stfc/PSyclone/tutorial/training/users/lfric/README.md

 This error should be reported to the developers of the optimisation script.

-## Solution for Incorrect Naming Scheme
+## Explanation for Incorrect Naming Scheme

 PSyclone will print the error message: